agustinvinao/refinerycms-polls/README.md

 * Set when starts and ends your polls.
 * Show results for your polls.
 * Set votes for anonymous users by IP addres
-* Set aa duration period to vote. (if a guest vote it will need to wait x time to vote again)
+* Set duration period to vote. (if a guest vote it will need to wait X time to vote again)

 ## Todo